rotate your phone

 N24 CLASSIC HOUSE

-The main entrance features a long ramp that leads from the public road to the parking area in the front yard.
-Initially, the owner requested the architect to
+leading from the road to the parking area in the front yard.
+Initially, the owner requested a small extension building to complement the main house, forming an enclosed courtyard in front of

-visitors, with the first floor serving as a reception and recreation area connected to an outdoor terrace and swimming pool.
-It also includes a bedroom at the
+the parking lot.
+This smaller structure was designed for visitors: the first floor houses a reception and recreation area connected to an outdoor terrace and swimming pool, along with

-back, while the second floor serves as a multipurpose room.
+a bedroom at the rear, while the second floor serves as a multipurpose room.

-The architect designed the composition and selected materials for the small building to complement the style of the main house.
-Later, the owner decided to
+The architect carefully designed the form and materials of this smaller building to complement the main house.
+Later, the owner decided to renovate the main house as well, modernizing

-The materials of the small building were also adjusted to harmonize with the main house, achieving a modern-classic style that blends seamlessly with the
+The materials of the smaller building were then adjusted to harmonize with the renovated main house, resulting in a modern-classic style.
+Together with the surrounding garden of mature trees,

-Architect: Narucha Kuwattanapasiri, Kunatip Thonglueang
+Architects: Narucha Kuwattanapasiri, Kunatip Thonglueang

 Interior Architect: –